 Ten months ago, I was shockingly diagnosed with breast cancer.
 Prior to March 13, 2015 (my diagnosis day), I was a busy mom, being busy with my husband, my kids and my job.
 Free time was spent with my kids, my family and our friends.
 I was just living my life but then it all changed.

-Here are 10 ways I cared for myself while I was going through breast cancer treatments.
+Here are 10 things I did to take care of myself while going through breast cancer treatments:

 1. Release some control in your life to others.
 This was very hard for me to do but in order for me to worry about myself, I needed the help of others to help with my kids and household.
 My mother was able to move into my house for a few days following each chemotherapy treatment to help my husband with my kids and the house.
 This provided me a chance to heal while knowing my kids were well cared for.

 2. Have a positive mantra.
 I took the saying “No Day But Today” from my favourite musical RENT and it became my mantra during my treatments.
 I would focus on what I needed to do in a day, and get through it.
 I didn’t worry about what happened yesterday, or what I needed to do tomorrow.
 It helped a lot.

 3. Find alternatives for things that make you feel good.
 I love massages but I didn’t want my body touched while going through chemotherapy.
 Instead, I would go for foot massages.
 They provided me with an hour to be cared for in a way that made me feel good.
 Foot massages were also a great opportunity to have one-on-one time with my husband or friends and catch up.

 4. Colour.
 If you haven’t tried an adult colouring book yet, I can’t say enough good things about them.
 I received quite a few as gifts during my treatment, and they provided many hours of relaxation.
 It was the perfect creative outlet I needed when I didn’t feel like doing much.